s3ql/s3ql/rst/installation.rst

   <https://pypi.python.org/pypi/defusedxml/>`_.
 To check if this
   module is installed, try to execute `python -c 'import defusedxml'`.

+* If you want to use OAuth2 authentication with Google Storage, you need the `Python requests module
+  <https://pypi.python.org/pypi/requests/>`_.
+To check if this module
+  is installed, try to execute `python -c 'import requests'`.

 * `SQLite <http://www.sqlite.org/>`_ version 3.7.0 or newer.
 SQLite
   has to be installed as a *shared library* with development headers.